SystemFw/blog/content/staging/paxos-failures.md

   exclusively to it.
 - There is no storage fault model.
 Storage goes away when a process crashes, but it's assumed to work reliably when the process is running.
-This is not realistic either as disk corruption in the medium term is very possible.
+This is not fully realistic either as disk corruption in the medium term is very possible.
 Again, there are dedicated papers to this problem.
 - The processes are assumed to be running the protocol correctly, and will not act maliciously.
 Similarly, messages won't be tampered with.
 In technical jargon, there are no _Byzantine faults_, which is